 Strikes in Syria

--- On March 7 near Abu Kamal, coalition military forces conducted two strikes consisting of two engagements against ISIS targets, destroying four ISIS motorcycles.
+In Syria, coalition military forces conducted five strikes consisting of eight engagements against ISIS targets:

 Strikes in Iraq